-Sanctions for Faculty or Faculty Groups
+Sanctions for Faculty

 Appropriate sanctions may range from a warning, a reprimand, relevant training, referral to counseling, salary freeze, removal from certain responsibilities (e.g. supervising employees), paid leave or unpaid leave, non-renewal of contract, reassignment, termination of tenure and/or termination of employment.
+Policy violations may be separately be considered with regard to tenure and promotion decisions.